TadiT7/treble_experimentations_wiki/Nokia-1.md

 ## Android 10
 - Very unstable.
 - Wi-Fi will kinda hang system.
+Sometimes will not work at all
+- Quickstep/SystemUI lockscreen break after a long while (Blank screen).
 - Don't set a lock screen.
 Will hang system and no password has been set after that.
 - Video codec kinda broken (As seen in Google's looped static videos in Pixel Setup Wizard, Gesture settings illustration video)
 ## Android 9